YourRoots Logo

 Children(s): Earl Peters, Jerry Peters

 Elizabeth (Bessie) Mae Anderson was born in 1917 in Cogswell, Sargent, North Dakota, USA, the child of Walter Harper Anderson and Rose (Rosey) Marion Englerth.
-Elizabeth (Bessie) Mae Anderson later married Floyd Charles Goodson and Earl Vernon Peters, and together they raised children including Earl Dean Peters and Jerry Lee Peters.
-In 1975, Elizabeth (Bessie) Mae Anderson passed away in Richmond, Wayne, Indiana, USA.
+In 1950, Elizabeth (Bessie) Mae Anderson resided in Richmond, Wayne, Indiana, USA.
+Elizabeth (Bessie) Mae Anderson married Floyd Charles Goodson, Earl Vernon Peters, and had children including Earl Dean Peters, Jerry Lee Peters.
+Elizabeth (Bessie) Mae Anderson passed away in 1975 in Richmond, Wayne, Indiana, USA.

 Find more search results for Elizabeth Anderson